What is a PhD?

 Entry requirements vary according to the research topic and/or specific studentships.
 The normal minimum entrance requirement is an upper second class honours degree or masters degree, relevant to the proposed area of study, from a recognised higher education institution in the UK or other recognised degree-awarding body.
 The comparability of qualifications from outside the UK with The Open University requirements will be determined through reference to UK NARIC.

-The research topic pages (in the menu on the right of our Research areas page) give details of specific entry requirements, and provide contact details to discuss your suitability for the PhD with a member of academic staff.
+The research topic pages (in the menu of our Research areas page) give details of specific entry requirements, and provide contact details to discuss your suitability for the PhD.

 English language proficiency

 In order to study with us, you will need to have a good command of English.
 If your first language is not English, you will need to verify that your competence in the English Language in all four elements (reading, writing, listening and speaking).
 The University requires a minimum IELTS score of 6.5 with no less than 6.0 in any of the four categories (or approved equivalent).
-You should have your level of proficiency certified through a provider approved by UK Visas and Immigration and provide your certificate and grade with your application.
+If you are an overseas student, you must have your level of proficiency certified through a provider approved by UK Visas and Immigration and provide your certificate and grade with your application.

 Application closing dates

 Entry may be permitted for direct registration with The Open University at the following points of year: October and February.
 This ensures that students benefit from development and training in peer groups.
 You should check the details given on the relevant research topic page or studentship advertisement for specific dates.

 For advice about applying for a research degree, or sponsoring a research student, send us an email or call +44 (0)1908 654882.